 - Liability protection limits

-- Home security features like burglar and/or fire alarms
+- Home security features like a burglar and/or fire alarms

 - Claim history